MannyGozzi/BobaBot/README.md

 # !clear [num]
   - clears num messages
-  - LIMIT: num must be less than total messages in chat or <= 100
+  - num must be less than total messages in chat or <= 100

 # !something